Yeti recalls nearly 250,000 of its popular mugs over burning hazards linked to a faulty lid | NewsChannel 3-12

 If you bought a Yeti mug with a magnetic slider lid this fall, you may want to check the product number.

-The lid “can eject and hot contents can spill out, posing injury and burn hazards,” Yeti said in consumer safety report last week, announcing the recall of around 250,000 of its popular ramblers.
+The lid “can eject and hot contents can spill out, posing injury and burn hazards,” Yeti said in consumer safety report last week, announcing the recall of around 250,000 of its popular ramblers that feature the new Stronghold lid.

-In a filing from the US Consumer Products Safety Goods on November 4, the company revealed that there had been two reports on the slider ejecting after being “sealed with hot liquid.”
+In a filing from the US Consumer Product Safety Commission on November 4, the company revealed that there had been two reports on the slider ejecting after being “sealed with hot liquid.”

 Yeti told customers that they “should stop using the product immediately” on its website.

-Note: Correction: A previous version of this story incorrectly identified the US Consumer Product Safety Commission.
-The story also failed to say that only the cups with the new Stronghold lids have the spill issue that prompted the recall.